In 2008, I graduated with my masters degree in Marriage and Family Therapy.

 When it was all said and done, I had paid several thousand dollars for my supervision hours and had racked up hundreds of hours in the car to obtain them.

 Those of us who have lived it know exactly what I’m talking about.

-I have a friend who calls the years in between graduate school and licensure “pre-licensure purgatory.”
+I have a friend who calls the years between graduate school and licensure “pre-licensure purgatory.”

 Yep.
-That’s exactly what those years feels like.
+That’s exactly what those years feel like.